-It is a type of bacterial infection that predominantly affects the skin, subcutaneous tissue and muscle.
+It is a bacterial infection that predominantly affects the skin, subcutaneous tissue, and muscle.

 Causes of Necrotizing Fasciitis

-Although in rare cases the necrotizing fasciitis can be caused by certain strains of fungi, the condition usually occurs as a result of some type of bacterial infection.
+Although in rare cases, the necrotizing fasciitis can be caused by certain strains of fungi, the condition usually occurs due to some bacterial infection.
 The most common strains of bacteria known to cause this infection are group A streptococci and staphylococci.
-However, it is important to note that when the wound is grown, other types of bacteria can be found, including non-aerobic organisms, such as E. coli, Klebsiella and Pseudomonas.
+However, it is essential to note that other types of bacteria can be found when the wound is grown, including non-aerobic organisms, such as E. coli, Klebsiella and Pseudomonas.

-Many medical scientists have concluded that aerobic bacteria are not capable of damaging tissues because oxygen in the affected area is significantly reduced, which then gives aerobic organisms such as streptococci and staphylococci the opportunity to reproduce and expand.
+Many medical scientists have concluded that aerobic bacteria are not capable of damaging tissues because oxygen in the affected area is significantly reduced, which then allows aerobic organisms such as streptococci and staphylococci to reproduce and expand.

 - Fever and chills.